Daniele Cortis (novel)

 Daniele Cortis is an 1885 novel by the Italian writer Antonio Fogazzaro.
 The plot follows the impossible love between Daniele Cortis, an idealistic Catholic politician, and his cousin Elena, married to a man who does not understand her.

+Background

+The novel was completed on March 11, 1884, and appeared in January of 1885, after some delay on the publisher's part.
+It was immediately successful, not so much because of the hero's political ideas (which Fogazzaro regarded as the most important feature of the story), as for the love-story and the romantic renunciation of the heroine.